 A CHILD DIES FROM DIARRHEA EVERY 21 SECONDS

 AN ESTIMATED 4,100 CHILDREN UNDER 5 DIE EACH DAY FROM DIARRHEA, GLOBALLY

 90% OF THE DEATHS DUE TO DIARRHEAL DISEASE ARE CHILDREN UNDER 5 YEARS OLD

-- 50% of schools in the world don't have fresh water or adequate sanitation
+50% of schools in the world don't have fresh water or adequate sanitation to prevent disease.

-- 443 million school days are lost each year due to water-related illnesses that keep children out of school and compromise their ability to learn.
+443 million school days are lost each year due to water-related illnesses that compromise students’ ability to learn.

 Diarrhea: Why children are still dying and what can be done.
 UNICEF, WHO 2009

 Progress on Sanitation and Drinking-Water, 2012 Update.
 WHO/UNICEF Joint Monitoring Programme (JMP) for Water Supply and Sanitation.
 (2012).